mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 </div>
 ```

-Then in the code we read the params and choose to unhide the
+Then in the code we read the params and choose to un-hide the
 debug info if and only if `?debug=true` is passed in

 ```js